 Lawrenceville, Georgia-based ArcherPoint is a Microsoft Certified Solutions partner with offices in the U.S., Canada and India, reselling Microsoft Dynamics 365 Business Central, Dynamics NAV, LS Retail and Azure, among other products.

-Suite Engine, a wholly owned subsidiary of ArcherPoint, is also based in Lawrenceville, and is a Microsoft Solutions Partner and AppSource ISV publisher, with solutions for equipment dealer management, multichannel sales management, construction management, and payment processing.
+Suite Engine, a wholly owned subsidiary of ArcherPoint, is also based in Lawrenceville, and is a Microsoft Solutions Partner and AppSource ISV publisher, with solutions for equipment dealer management, multichannel sales management, construction management and payment processing.

-The deal is the latest in a series of acquisitions by Cherry Bekaert, as part of an M&A strategy accelerated by its partnership with private equity firm Parthenon Capital in June 2022.
-Most recently, in August the firm acquired another ERP services provider, Sage reseller Kerr Consulting.
+The deal is the latest in a series of acquisitions by Cherry Bekaert, as part of an M&A strategy accelerated by its

 "We've been very focused this year on refining our strategy really tightly around the clients that we serve and what are the types of solutions that those clients need and want," Cherry Bekaert CEO Michelle Thompson told Accounting Today.
 "That's really driven the strategy to double down on the ERP area."

-Roy Nicholson, Cherry Bekaert's growth & digital services leader, added, "We see ERP as being a foundational capability to bring the entire firm's existing capabilities to our clients, to help them modernize, grow and transform, so Kerr Consulting with its Sage capability, ArcherPoint with its Microsoft delivery capability, and we also have advisors, so our technology advisory practice that advises clients on other technologies, even if we don't have the implementation capabilities — things like NetSuite and Acumatica."
+Roy Nicholson, Cherry Bekaert's growth and digital services leader, added, "We see ERP as being a foundational capability to bring the entire firm's existing capabilities to our clients, to help them modernize, grow and transform, so Kerr Consulting with its Sage capability, ArcherPoint with its Microsoft delivery capability, and we also have advisors, so our technology advisory practice that advises clients on other technologies, even if we don't have the implementation capabilities — things like NetSuite and Acumatica."

 The deal will not only expand the number of ERP systems that Cherry Bekaert supports, but is also expected deepen the range of advisory services it can offer its clients.